ABaboshin/FrequentDataMining/README.md

 * FPGrowth
 * Agrawal fast mining association rules

-There are also samples for it.
+There are also samples for it (console application and Xamarin iOS app).